 Do you enjoy research?
-Is identifying sources your favorite part of writing research papers for class?
-Are you interested in learning how to put your organizational and investigative skills to use in a Museum setting?
+Is your favorite part of writing research papers for class identifying sources?
+Are you interested in learning how to put your organizational and investigative skills to use in a museum setting?
 The department of Intellectual Property (IP) is primarily responsible for managing the Museum’s digital and physical photographic archive of objects, events, galleries, and people relating to the Museum.

 IP is seeking a part-time intern who will assist in researching and communicating with individual and corporate rights holders for art works in the Museum’s collection.
 The intern’s work will directly support the Museum’s mission to provide broad access to its vast collection of visual resources, while also respecting the rights of artists represented in the collection.

 Working under the direction of the Coordinator of Rights & Permissions, the intern will gain substantial experience related to the rights and reproductions management of an extensive photographic archive.
 The intern will not only complete copyright research, but will also learn about navigating the public domain and professional best practices regarding orphan works.